 The Philadelphia City Planning Commission won the 2016 APA National Planning Excellence Award for a Planning Agency.

-CPI Advisory Board and staff have updated the program's Strategic Vision and updated program history.
+CPI Advisory Board and staff have refreshed the program's Strategic Vision and updated program history.
 View the goals and actions in the expanded 2017 Strategic Vision below!
 2020 UPDATE added

 Click this button to go CPI's page on the Fund for Philadelphia's website.
 Thank you!

-CPI has received funding support from the following:
+CPI has also received funding support from the following:

 Contact CPI Director Donna Carney for more information at 215-683-4640 or email@example.com.